michaelsboost/Character-Party/README.md

 Tech
 -------------

-Character Party uses a number of open source projects to work properly:
+Character Party leverages several open-source technologies:

-* [Alpine.js](https://alpinejs.dev/) - Your new, lightweight, JavaScript framework.
+* [Hyperapp](https://github.com/jorgebucaran/hyperapp?tab=readme-ov-file) - A minimalist JavaScript framework.
 * [TailwindCSS](https://tailwindcss.com/) - A utility-first CSS framework packed with classes like ``flex, pt-4, text-center and rotate-90`` that can be composed to build any design, directly in your markup.

 This app was inspired by [Jazza's Arty Party](https://jazzastudios.com/product/arty-games/) and [Protobot](http://protobot.org/).